YongLiuLab/R2SN_construction/README.md

 ## Installation
 Two versions can be found in this websicte, and one is suitable for Windows and the other is for ubuntu.
 Detailed see R2SN_win and R2SN_ubuntu.
 If you were used it based on windows system, you should download the [ANTs windows](https://github.com/ANTsX/ANTs/releases).
-Otherwise, the [ANTspy](https://github.com/ANTsX/ANTsPy) code is needed.
+Otherwise, the [ANTspy](https://github.com/ANTsX/ANTsPy) code is needed if you choose ***"system=linux"***.
 The author suggest the ubuntu revison is better than windows.

 There are two ways to install the R2SN_code.